Faculty and staff

 Geography, Quantitative Methods

-A musician, environmentalist and world traveler, Geography Prof. Jean-Michel Cohalan ’98 now leads a popular course on sustainability in Costa Rica — and remembers being a guitar-toting Marianopolis student.
+A musician, environmentalist and world traveler, Geography Prof. Jean-Michel Cohalan ’98 led a popular international course on sustainability in Costa Rica — and remembers being a guitar-toting Marianopolis student.

 Bruno Delorme